artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 This new design feature allows authenticated (i.e. logged in) :term:`administrators <administrator>` to customize their archival institution record by changing the background color of the page.
-Users can choose and modify (i.e. hue, tint) a color from a pre-determined color pallette.
+Users can choose and modify (i.e. hue, tint) a color from a pre-determined color palette.
 Changing the background color in an archival institution :term:`edit page` will automatically change the background color of all the :term:`archival description` pages linked to that specific institution.